 Contact Adam Bezark at 847-636-1070 or Bezeeebear@Gmail.com.

-Editor’s note: Since this article was published in print, a local motorcycle group with several Jewish riders has connected with the Chronicle and is reaching out to the Chaiway Riders.
+Editor’s note: Since this article was published in print, several local Jewish riders have connected with the Chronicle and are reaching out to the Chaiway Riders.
 More in our next edition!

 Jewish motorcycle clubs

 Of the nearly 40 member clubs of the Jewish Motorcyclists Alliance, here are seven with our most favorite club names: